 If possible, avoid wearing sunglasses within 30 mins of your session as they can leave marks!

-Please know that this is your time to enjoy, connect with your business and take an exciting and positive step forward in your business!
-It's going to be so much fun… And it's amazing how much can come across in a photo.
-If you're feeling great about what you do - the pictures will reflect that.
+Know that this is your time to enjoy, connect with your business and take an exciting and positive step forward.
+It's going to be so much fun.

 It's amazing how much can come across in a photo.
 If you're feeling great about what you do - the pictures will reflect that, and I’ll work with you to bring that spirit through on the day.

 If you have any thoughts you'd like to discuss before the day, email me at firstname.lastname@example.org or give me a call on +44 (0) 7846 351449.